 Vector> XY tools> OpenExcele file as attribute table or Point layer

-In case the file is saved with extension .xlsx the browser will not show it, because it filters only files with extension .xls.
-Non is problem, we can apply old DOS techniques and write in rename, filter: *. * (Asterisk dot an asterisk) and enter; This will allow all files in that location to be viewed.
-We might have written * .xls and filtered only the .xls extension files.
+In case the file is saved with an .xlsx extension, the browser will not show it, as it only filters files with an .xls extension.
+It is not a problem, we can apply old DOS techniques and write in the name change, the filter: *. * (asterisk dot asterisk) and we do Enter; this will allow all the files in that location to be seen.
+We could have just written * .xls and it would have filtered only files with the .xls extension.

 Then we have a panel in which we must indicate which column corresponds to the coordinate in X, in this case we choose the column of length, the column of latitude for the coordinate Y.

 And there we have it.
-The query shows that the layer has been saved with the data contained in Cuba's human settlements file, which includes the name, latitude, longitude, classification and administrative province.
+The query shows that the layer has been saved with the data contained in the Cuban human settlements file, which includes the name, latitude, longitude, classification, and administrative province.

 3. Create polygons from coordinates

 In case, we want not only to import the vertices but also to create a polygon in the order of these coordinates, we can use the plugin Points2One.
-This plugin allows you to identify what the target layer will be called, if what we import will be built as lines or as a polygon.
+This plugin allows you to identify how the destination layer will be called, if what we will import will be built as lines or as a polygon.